sjr-04/constitution/index.md

+### The Constitution Is Fixed
-### The Constitution of the United States of America is fixed.
-The Constitution "says what it says, and doesn't say what it doesn't say." - Antonin Scalia
+<sup>"The Constitution is not a living organism.
+It is a legal document, and it says what it says and doesn't say what it doesn't say."
+— Antonin Scalia</sup>

 ---